-If you've already earned a bachelor's degree and are looking to deepen your knowledge and broaden your earning power, consider enrolling in one of SNHU’S three affordable online sport management master's degree programs.
-The MS in Sport Management will equip graduates with business acumen and practical skills to use in the workplace, whether that's a boardroom or a locker room.
-Within this degree program, students can choose to pursue an Athletic Administration Graduate Certificate, which provides students with a strong foundation in athletic administration, or an International Sport Management Certificate, which grants students the opportunity to explore the globalization of sport and its worldwide impact.
+If you've already earned a bachelor's degree and are looking to deepen your knowledge and broaden your earning power, consider enrolling in a sport management master's degree programs.
+Some master's in sports management programs will equip graduates with business acumen and practical skills to use in the workplace, whether that's a boardroom or a locker room.

-According to Mark Hecox, Ph.D., Chair of the Sports Management department at SNHU, "The MBA in Sport Management combines sport-specific classes with the breadth and depth of MBA classes.
+According to Dr. Mark Hecox, Chair of the Sport Management department at SNHU, "The MBA in Sport Management combines sport-specific classes with the breadth and depth of MBA classes.
 This unique combination gives you the ability to master the various aspects of the sport business."

 Achieving this work-life balance was especially important to Willis Whalen, a sports professional with over 20 years of industry experience working with the Miami Dolphins and the NFL Players Association (his current employer).
-He's enrolled in SNHU's online master's degree program in sport management and despite a long and rewarding career, Whalen has found that there's always more to learn in this field.
+Despite a long and rewarding career, Whalen has found that there's always more to learn in this field.
 "Going back and getting my degree and seeing how everything is supposed to be, how it's structured, how it works, why it works, the behind the scenes kind of things, it really connected all the dots," he said.

 Additionally, through the application of course concepts and principles, Whalen has been able to expand his role at work.
 "Getting my master's degree has allowed me to take over some programs and bring in some fresh ideas based on what I've learned."
 With such a busy life, Whalen has no plans of slowing down, even toying with the idea of pursuing a teaching role in the future.
 His message to anyone who thinks that adding school to their growing list of responsibilities is impossible?
 "If I can do it, they can do it."